Unity-UI-Extensions/com.unity.uiextensions/README.md

 # [Updates:](https://bitbucket.org/UnityUIExtensions/unity-ui-extensions/wiki/ReleaseNotes/RELEASENOTES)

-## Update 2019.1 - formally 2.1  - Going with the times
+## Release 2019.4 - (v2.2)  - Back from the future

-Given that it's been a while since the last release and a fair few number of fixes have been introduced since the last update, it's only fair I get this point release out for the masses.
-This is only a point release and we are still working hard on the next full update
+It's been a long year since the last official release of the Unity UI Extensions project and WOW, have there been a lot of ups and downs.
+Big thanks to the community for their support of the project whether that was funds, code or even just testing and helping to iron out some pesky bugs.

-> Be sure to logon to the new Gitter Chat site for the UI Extensions project, if you have any questions, queries or suggestions
+> Be sure to logon to the new [Gitter Chat](https://gitter.im/Unity-UI-Extensions/Lobby) site for the UI Extensions project, if you have any questions, queries or suggestions
 >
 > Much easier that posting a question / issue on YouTube, Twitter or Facebook :D
 >